mary-perret-1986/mary-perret-1986/README.md

 ### Howdy y'all! 👋

 🙋‍♀️I am Natalie🐈, I am a Software Developer 👩‍💻, currently based in Paris and working @ [Veepee](https://www.veepee.com).
+I talk and write about work, legal stuff, ethics, mental health, and software development.

 Some bits about myself...